fdsayre/TeachingRIntro50Minutes/README.md

 # TeachingRIntro50Minutes

-This ia an RNotebook meant to be used to teach an intro to R course in 50 minutes
+This is an RNotebook meant to be used to teach an intro to R course in 50 minutes

+---

 Objectives
 - Learn how R can be used to improve the rigor and reproducibility of your research